5 Signs Your Friends With Benefits Relationship Isn't Working

-1. You want him to be your boyfriend.
+1. You want them to be your boyfriend or girlfriend.

 2. The sex isn't very good.